 Youth empowerment classes for selected groups of students at Kalleda and Matendla schools have become a regular feature of the extra-curricular education.
-The program is provided by a non-profit organisation, Bridges to Understanding, based in the US which sends interns to RDF to teach youth empowerment classes.
+Bridges to Understanding, a not for profit based in the US sends interns to RDF to teach youth about empowerment.

-Students work with overseas volunteers to create a digital story combining photography and narrative about key social problems of their choice.
-It is an opportunity for students to acquire technical skills, improve their English language as well as to develop critical thinking and analysis of their own culture and society.
+Students worked with overseas volunteers to create a digital story combining photography and narrative about key social problems of their choice.
+It was an opportunity for students to acquire technical skills, improve their English language as well as to develop critical thinking and analyse their own culture and society.

-Recent successes include digital stories produced by Kalleda students about the way of life of the Lambadi people, an ancient Indian tribe, many of whom have settled in the state of Andhra Pradesh.
+Digital stories produced by Kalleda students include, the way of life of the Lambadi people, an Indian tribe, many of whom have settled in the state of Telangana.

 December 2010

-Johanna Bjork and Gudrun Hulda, Bridges to Understanding volunteers hailing all the way from Iceland , were the first to implement the Youth Empowerment class in RDF Matendla School.
+Johanna Bjork and Gudrun Hulda, Bridges to Understanding volunteers came all the way from Iceland to implement the first Youth Empowerment class in RDF Matendla School.
 They split into two groups, “The Stars” and “Sunlight” to investigate the importance of literacy and sustainability in their communities.
 Their findings were extraordinary.
 See for yourself.

 The Stars video on Literacy: